okpakomarvis/library-management-system-lawPavilion/README.md

 # Library Management System LawPavilion

 ## Introduction
 The Library Management System is a comprehensive application that enables users to add, view, edit, search, and delete book records.
-It comprises a JavaFX-based frontend for the user interface and a Spring Boot backend to handle business logic and data storage.
+It comprises a JavaFX-based,SceneBuilder frontend for the user interface and a Spring Boot backend to handle business logic and data storage.

 ### Features
 * Add Books: Users can add new books to the library collection.